lgbishop/qhronology/docs/source/text/theory/time-travel/quantum/D-CTCs.rst

    :figwidth: 100 %
    :figclass: light-dark hidden

    Deutsch's model of quantum time travel.
+Note that the depiction of the interaction between chronology-respecting (CR, upper) and chronology-violating (CV, lower) systems as shown here is standard way of visualizing any circuit with CTCs.

 The mathematical formulation of the self-consistent evolution of a quantum state through a region with a time machine is provided by requiring that any given chronology-violating (CV) system enters the CTC in the state